leiffredrickson/leiffredrickson/projects.md

 &quot;[The &#39;Depression Disease&#39;: What the United States&#39; First National Lead Poisoning Crisis Can Teach Us about the Flint Water Disaster](http://blog.historians.org/2016/03/the-depression-disease-what-the-united-states-first-national-lead-poisoning-crisis-can-teach-us-about-the-flint-water-disaster),&quot; _American Historical Association Today_, March 14, 2016

 &quot;[The Surprising Link Between Postwar Suburban Development and Today&#39;s Inner-city Lead Poisoning](http://www.theconversation.com/the-surprising-link-between-postwar-suburban-development-and-todays-inner-city-lead-poisoning-54453),&quot; _The Conversation_, February 25, 2016

 &quot;[Urban Policy – Lessons from History](http://www.iasc-culture.org/THR/channels/Common\_Place/2014/11/urban-policy-part-3-lessons-from-history),&quot; _Common Place: The Anatomy and Art of Thriving Communities_, November 14, 2014

 &quot;[The Aliens Are Coming!
 Strange mussels, fish, plants, and diseases – and their clueless human helpers – could decimate Montana waters](https://missoulanews.bigskypress.com/missoula/the-aliens-are-coming/Content?oid=1432982),&quot; (cover feature) _Missoula Independent_, April 21, 2011.

 # Book Reviews
+Benjamin Hale, *The Wild and the Wicked: On Nature and Human Nature* in *Environmental History*, July 2018.

+Review essay: Gerald Markowitz and David Rosner, *Lead Wars: The Politics of Science and the Fate of America’s Children* in *H-EnviroHealth*, February 2018.

+Michael C. Mix, *Leaded: The Poisoning of Idaho’s Silver Valley* in *Environmental History* vol. 23, no. 1, January 2018.

-[Review](http://www.jstor.org/stable/10.5323/jafriamerhist.99.4.0484?seq=1#page_scan_tab_contents) of Keith Wailoo's _How Cancer Crossed the Color Line_ in the _Journal of African-American History_, vol. 99, no. 4, Fall 2014, 484-486.
+Keith Wailoo _How Cancer Crossed the Color Line_ in _Journal of African-American History_, vol. 99, no. 4, Fall 2014, 484-486.

 # Invited Talks

 &quot;The Age of Lead: Metropolitan Change, Environmental Health, and Urban Underdevelopment in Baltimore, 1900-2000,&quot; Environmental History Series, University of Kansas, 2016

 &quot;Digital Humanities Maps and Public Engagement,&quot; Miller Center of Public Affairs Fellows Conference, University of Virginia (2016)